Marius-450/Maze_CP/README.md

 * victory sound ?
 * grab a "key" to open/activate the "exit"
 * trying to use less memory to run it on CPX
+* increase difficulty by adding holes that bring the ball back to the start point

 ## Thanks